 - Security: Enhanced protocols for safer data transmission.

-- Innovation: Facilitates new technologies and services.
+- Innovation: Facilitates new technologies and applications.

 Frequently Asked Questions about IPv6

-Is IPv6 more secure than IPv4?
+Is IPv6 compatible with IPv4?